A case study on how we wrote and designed our ebook from start to finish

 First, you have to find a worthy topic.
 You can do this by watching what people like to read on your blog, what posts are the most popular, and if you can expand on them while keeping the high quality.

-We started by checking our Medium stats and Google Analytics to determine what our most popular posts were.
-There was one very popular post we published a year ago, where we listed some of the tools we use.
-It wasn't long, there were around 30 tools and a sentence or two for each one.
+We started by checking our Medium stats and Google Analytics to determine our most popular posts.
+We published one very popular post a year ago where we listed some of the tools we use.
+It wasn't long, and there were around 30 tools and a sentence or two for each.

 But before making an ebook from the post, we decided to measure interest by offering signup for a future ebook.
-We created a cover image and asked for an email if the reader was interested to know more.
-If enough people signed up, we could know there was an interest and safely go ahead with writing.
+We created a cover image and asked for an email if the reader wanted to know more.
+If enough people signed up, we could know there was an interest and safely proceed with writing.

 Thankfully, we ended with a hundred sign-ups.
 Once we knew there was a demand, we could go on with creating the ebook.